Hreflang and International SEO

 Last updated

 International SEO is the discipline of running a site across multiple languages and regions in a way that surfaces the right version to the right user.
+Following hreflang best practices and investing in international link building for each target market are the two activities that most directly determine performance across regions.
 The technical centrepiece is hreflang, an attribute that tells Google which language and region each URL targets.

 When a site has multiple versions of substantially the same content (English for the UK, English for the US, French for France, French for Canada), Google needs a way to know which version to surface for which user.
 Without explicit signals, Google guesses, often badly: serving the US version to UK users, treating regional variants as duplicate content, or fragmenting authority across versions.